syuja/GreenPlumSetup/TUTORIAL.md

 <a id="tut"></a>
 ## [Tutorial] (TUTORIAL.md)
+This tutorial will guide you through setting up users, creating a database, creating tables, and loading data into the database.
+We will also discuss some important considerations for performance tuning.

 Templates are boiler plates for new databases.

 <a id="username"></a>
 ### 1. Create Username